Nina Hagen: 2000–2009: Return of the Mother

 In 2000, her song "Schön ist die Welt" became the official song of Expo 2000.
 Another cover of a Zarah Leander song "Der Wind hat mir ein Lied erzählt" was a minor hit the same year.
 The album Return of the Mother was released in February 2001, accompanied by another German tour.
-Hagen, a supporter of HIV/AIDS denialism, wrote the song "Handgrenade" on the album Return of the Mother for Christine Maggiore.
+Hagen wrote the song "Handgrenade" on the album Return of the Mother for Christine Maggiore.
 In 2001 she collaborated with Rosenstolz and Marc Almond on the single "Total eclipse"/"Die schwarze Witwe" that reached No. 22 in Germany.
 On 14 October 2002 Nina hit Moscow by coming there with her concert, while interviews with the eccentric singer were aired on many TV-channels.

-Hagen dubbed the voice of Sally in the German release of Tim Burton's The Nightmare before Christmas, Yubaba/Zeniba in Spirited Away and she has also done voice work on the movie Hot Dogs by Michael Schoemann.
+Hagen dubbed the voice of Sally in the German release of Tim Burton's The Nightmare Before Christmas, Yubaba/Zeniba in Spirited Away and she has also done voice work on the movie Hot Dogs by Michael Schoemann.
 Due to the death of Elisabeth Volkmann (†2006), the German voice of Marge, during the dubbing of the hit TV show "The Simpsons" 17th season, Nina was a strong contender for the role, which eventually went to Anke Engelke.
 Hagen has been featured on songs by other bands, for instance on Oomph!'s song "Fieber".
 She did a cover of Rammstein's "Seemann" with Apocalyptica.
 Later albums include Big Band Explosion (2003), in which she sang numerous swing covers with her then husband, Danish singer and performer, Lucas Alexander.
 This was followed by Heiß, a greatest hits album.
 The following album, Journey to the Snow Queen, is more of an audio book – she reads the Snow Queen fairy tale with Tchaikovsky's The Nutcracker in the background.
 In 2005 Nina Hagen headlined the Drop Dead Festival in New York City.
 Hagen was an active protester against the war in Iraq.
 In 2006 she was a part of the Popstars team.
-She is a vegetarian.
 In August 2009 she was baptized in the Protestant Reformed church of Schüttorf.
 On 21 October after seven years passed she visited Moscow again.

-Since 2010: Personal Jesus and Volksbeat
+2010–present: Personal Jesus, Volksbeat and Unity

 After a four-year lapse her next album, Personal Jesus, was released 16 July 2010, followed by Volksbeat, released 11 November 2011.

 When Angela Merkel ended her 16-year chancellorship of Germany in December 2021, she chose Hagen's song Du hast den Farbfilm vergessen (You Forgot the Colour Film) as one of the three pieces to be played at her Großer Zapfenstreich military leaving ceremony.

+Controversies

+In 1987, she caught the attention of the media by announcing her marriage to a 17-year-old South African punk named Iroquois, whom she met in Rome in 1985.
+The song "Punk Wedding" was written for the wedding, and Hagen described the event as a marriage between the punk and new age movements.
+The wedding was scheduled on August 9, 1987.